 We are blessed within such a small country in having a wide range of landscapes and places all within an easy drive of each other.
-For instance one can enjoy the swamp forests of South Westland and then drive through the Haast Pass to the open semi-desert of Central Otago and the McKenzie Country.
+For instance one can enjoy the swamp forests of South Westland and then drive through the Haast Pass to the open semidesert of Central Otago and the Mackenzie Country.
 In the North Island one can explore the volcanic plateau and within a couple of hours be canoeing down the beautiful bush gorges of the Whanganui River.

-We also have our 'quirky' New Zealand lifestyle, often easiest to see when driving through a small town.
+We also have our own New Zealand lifestyle (Kiwiana as they say), often easiest to see when driving through a small town.
 There may be a dairy open all hours, or the local pub, a community hall (or marae) or some old building converted to community use.
-Nowadays there will often also be a cafe for visitors - catching the tourist traffic that goes by.
-In the country side you may come across a 'weird' art piece at the farm gate or, in summer, a children's fruit stall.
-In a way these sorts of things are our true 'Kiwiana'.
+In the countryside you may come across a 'weird' art piece at the farm gate or, in summer, a child's fruit stall.

-As a 'young' country we do not have many truly old buildings - New Zealand was, after all, settled by Europeans only around 150 years ago, and by Maori some 700 years before that.
+As a 'young' country we do not have many truly old buildings - Aotearoa New Zealand was, after all, settled by Europeans only around 150 years ago, and by Maori some 700 years before that.
 There are a few old Government buildings to be seen as one travels around, but it is in the churches and original commercial buildings of both cities and towns that one can often see the old and the beautiful, or just how life was.
-Some of these old, unique or 'quirky' buildings are included here - to illustrate a New Zealand we often overlook.
+Some of these old, unique buildings are included here - to illustrate a New Zealand we often overlook.

 New Zealanders love the open spaces, and have a strong history of exploring and enjoying our remote places.
 There are tramping tracks (although I am reluctant to call some of these proper tracks) and huts scattered all over our back country and national parks.
-New Zealanders also value their individuality, and you will see signs of this when you visit where they live - especially in small towns and localities slightly off the main road.
+New Zealanders also value their individuality, and you will see signs of this when you visit where they live - especially in small towns and localities off the main road.
 They will have put their stamp on their piece of New Zealand.

-The journey reflected in this book has taken place over several years.
-As I have travelled around New Zealand with my camera I have tried to capture these different elements of the country - from remote mountains and bush, to the beaches and lakes, to the places where people live.
-Although there are some shots of our traditionally beautiful landscape I have also wanted to show those less visited places - whether they be a beach on a stormy day, a remote place in the bush or high country, or an interesting old building somewhere - the 'ordinary' beauty of New Zealand.
-So in this book you will find a mixture of:
+The journey reflected in this book has taken place over several years, and although there are shots of our traditionally beautiful landscapes I have also wanted to show those less visited places - whether they be a beach on a stormy day, a remote place in the bush or high country, or an interesting old building somewhere - the ordinary beauty of New Zealand.